CodingTumbleweed/blog/README.md

-# codetumbles.github.io
+# codetumbles

-Notes for my future self about Software practices and DataScience/ML topics
+Notes for my future self about Software practices and DataScience/ML topics so that I can come look up when they get foggy with time